A Fire on Raven Ridge: A Case for Decentralized Wildfire Response

 Data Sharing and Intelligence Fusion

 By consolidating IoT data, drone feeds, satellite imagery, and citizen reports, the app delivers actionable intelligence to professional responders.
 Instead of fragmented inputs, firefighting agencies gain a comprehensive view of the wildfire landscape, helping them anticipate spread patterns and adjust tactics proactively.
+This intelligence fusion approach draws on the same principles that underpin effective information operations in irregular conflict environments.

 By enhancing resource allocation, improving communication, and centralizing data, this framework acts as a force multiplier for professional firefighting.
-It enables experts to work faster, smarter, and with greater situational awareness—while harnessing the power of community-driven resilience.
+It enables experts to work faster, smarter, and with greater situational awareness — while harnessing the power of community-driven resilience.

 Actionable Takeaways